dub-em/youtube-video-analysis/README.md

               output: file location of mp3 and wav file'''
       ```

-    + Note: The audio analysis is conducted in a distributed manner, using 4 processing nodes as the number of available nodes for processing (this can be increased with availabilty of more nodes).
-The list of audio segments are split in four subset for each node.
-In each node, the audio segments are sent the Google API in a multithreaded fashion for quickened processing.
-This is done using the following functions; "audiolang_set_processor_google" and "audiolang_sing_processor_google"
+    + Note: The audio analysis is conducted in a distributed manner.
+The list of audio segments are sent to the Google Speech-to-Text API in a multithreaded fashion for quickened processing.
+This is done using the following function; "audiolang_sing_processor_google"

-    + ```python
-      >>> def audiolang_set_processor_google(sublist):
-              '''This function takes in a sublist of audio segment details and processes
-              it in a parallel.

-              input: sub-list of audio segments (list)
-              output: a set containing the sum of the transcibed segments and their respictive languages (set)'''
-      ```

     + ```python
       >>> def audiolang_sing_processor_google(input_set):